Why Does My Fuse Keep Blowing in The Car?

 Therefore, to maintain the internal safety of the amplifier, you need to make sure that less heat is generated.
 And in this regard, keep the wire at least 10 gauge in size, irrespective of the power rating so that electric current flows easily into the system.

-3. Inappropriate Connection with the Ground
+3. Inappropriate connection with the ground

 However, if the chords appear decent; look at the connection point, where the wires may be loose.
-Next, fasten them slightly, or else it would shut off the amplifier or cause the fuse to blow.
+Next, fasten them slightly, or else it will shut off the amplifier or cause the fuse to blow.

-4. Grounded Power Wire
+4. Grounded power wire

-In case the power wire (responsible for hot connection) that is attached to the battery is grounded, then the fuse keeps blowing in car.
+In case the power wire (responsible for the hot connection) that is attached to the battery is grounded, then the fuse keeps blowing in car.
 This one specific fuse is embedded for the pop-up purpose only so that the amplifier stays intact in the process.

 Power wire causes fuse keeps blowing in car